A unique aspect of Flipcause is that it's both a Merchant Services Account and a Fundraising Software.

 - Enter in your general bank account information: Name of Account, Name of Bank, Routing Number, Account Number, and indicate whether it is a checking or savings account.
 Then click “Add Account”.

-Within 1-2 business days, you will receive two small verification deposits into the account you have added.
+- You will be able to complete the deposit verification within 1-2 business days, when you receive two small verification deposits into the account

-Once you have received the 2 deposits, return to the Bank Accounts page where you will see your bank account listed with a link that says “Verify Account”.
+- Once you have received the 2 deposits, return to the Bank Accounts page where you will see your bank account listed with a link that says “Verify Now”.

-Click on “Verify Account” and enter the 2 amounts you received (do not enter any special characters or periods, just the two digit amounts).
-This will complete the account verification process.
-Click "Submit".
+- Click on “Verify Account” and enter the 2 amounts you received (do not enter any special characters or periods, just the two digit amounts) then click Step 2: Image Verification